Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Introduction

 The same instrument, inverted, addresses a problem practitioners care about for independent reasons.
-Closed-source frontier labs do not disclose parameter counts, and the standard alternative---inference economics~\citep{epochai2024, cai2025substitution}---estimates size from API throughput, pricing, and hardware cost models, carrying acknowledged $2\times$+ uncertainty from factors (hardware generation, batching, quantization, serving stack) that are external to the model itself.
+Because closed-source labs do not disclose parameter counts, the field relies on inference economics~\citep{epochai2024, cai2025substitution}---size inferred from API throughput, pricing, and hardware cost models---which carries acknowledged $2\times$+ uncertainty from factors (hardware generation, batching, quantization, serving stack) external to the model itself.
 A knowledge-based estimator is \emph{intrinsic}: because storing $F$ facts requires at least $F/$(bits per parameter) weights, the furthest tier of the frequency long tail a model has internalized directly constrains its parameter count from below.
-Measuring how much a model \emph{knows} therefore estimates how many parameters it \emph{has}---an inverse problem not previously exploited for parameter estimation, and one that uses only black-box API access.
+Measuring how much a model \emph{knows} therefore \emph{estimates}---coarsely---how many parameters it \emph{has}: an inverse problem not previously exploited for parameter estimation, using only black-box API access.
+As we show, the estimate carries a ${\sim}3\times$ prediction interval; its value is order-of-magnitude sizing and relative ranking, not precise counts.